dimsmol/valid/Readme.md

 ## tools

 * basedOn(srcDict, updateDict) - updates srcDict with values from updateDict.
 Can be used to "inherit" dataspecs.
-* getFields(dict) - returns keys of dict ignoring having value that is instanceof NoWay.
+* getFields(dict) - returns keys of dict ignoring having validator that prohibits corresponding key (NoWay prohibits any key).
 Can be used to obtain fields, provided by dataspec.